International Activities Related to Pesticides

 OECD Working Group on Pesticides

-The Organization for Economic Cooperation and Development (OECD) is an intergovernmental organization consisting of 30 industrialized countries in Europe, North and South America, Asia and the Pacific.
-Through its Environment Program, OECD works to help countries harmonize the data and methods used to test and assess pesticide risks, share the work of pesticide registration and re-evaluation and help OECD governments reduce the risks associated with pesticide use.
+The Organization for Economic Cooperation and Development (OECD) is an intergovernmental organization consisting of 38 industrialized countries in Europe, the Americas , Asia and the Pacific.
+Through its Environment Program, OECD works to help countries harmonize the data and methods used to test and assess pesticide risks, collaborate on pesticide registration and evaluation and help member countries to reduce the risks associated with pesticide use.

-In 1994, OECD established the Pesticide Forum, now known as the Working Group on Pesticides (WGP), to help countries cope with the increasingly burdensome workload of conducting new risk assessments for hundreds of pesticides that have been on the market for years, and assessments for new active ingredient pesticides.
+In 1992, OECD established the Pesticide Forum, now known as the Program on Pesticides and Sustainable Pest Management to help countries streamline the increasingly burdensome process of conducting new risk assessments for the hundreds of pesticides that have been on the market for years, and assessments for the new active ingredients in pesticides.
 It is the first forum for national pesticide regulators from developed countries to discuss common issues.
 The strategic objectives are:

 Examples of topics we are working on with OECD include: